Skip to main content

 Authors from institutions that have an OLH membership will have the costs for the article's publication covered by the consortium of libraries participating in the Open Library of Humanities (OLH).
 We recommend authors from institutions that are not yet members of OLH to ask their libraries to support OLH with an annual contribution that will cover any current/future publication in the journal.
 Should a submitting/corresponding author be from an institution that already has an OLH membership, they should indicate this when submitting their paper.

-Authors who have access to institutional funds or grant funding earmarked for Open Access publication (via a research grant or through their institution's department or library) are asked to use those funds to cover the £450 Voluntary Author Contribution (VAC) of their publication in Glossa.
+Authors who have access to institutional funds or grant funding earmarked for Open Access publication (via a research grant or through their institution's department or library) are kindly asked to use those funds to cover the £450 Voluntary Author Contribution (VAC) of their publication in Glossa.
 If you do not know about your institution’s policy on open access funding, please contact your departmental/faculty administrators, grant officer, and institution library, as publication funds may be available to you.
-Authors without access to such funds will be asked to request a waiver through the submission system.
-This waiver will then be logged against the submission.

 Publication Cycle